gcapes/git-course/02-local.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

 Information about what Git knows about the directory is displayed.
+We are on
+the **master** branch, which is the default branch in a Git respository
+(one way to think of branches is like parallel versions of the project - more
+on branches later).

-For now, the
-important bit of information is that our file is listed as Untracked which
+For now, the important bit of information is that our file is listed as
-means it's in our working directory but Git is not tracking it - that is, any
+**Untracked** which means it's in our working directory but Git is not
-changes made to this file will not be recorded by Git.
+tracking it - that is, any changes made to this file will not be recorded by
+Git.

 #### Add files to a Git repository
 To tell Git about the file, we will use the *add* command: